 Use Territory Management 2.0 to manage and maintain your organization’s sales territories.
 Create territory types, build a model, and then add and test your account assignment rules.
 When you’re satisfied with your model, activate it, then assign users and accounts.
 Roll it out to your organization, and then run reports to assess its impact and make adjustments if necessary.

 The reason why Sales Managers and the CMOs./CTOs investing in Salesforce are so excited about Territory Management is that it enables them to see and process their Salesforce data just as they would structure their actual sales territories.
-Imagine organizing your sales responsibilities in different clusters so as to reduce the sales cost, provide more robust service to the customers and measure the performance of your sales team more effectively all under a single roof, called “Territory Management.”
+Imagine organizing your sales responsibilities in different clusters so as to reduce the sales cost, provide more robust service to the customers and measure the performance of your sales in website more effectively, called “Territory Management.”

 Originally, Territory Management enabled you to grant users access to accounts based on criteria relevant to your business.
 Territory Management 2.0 goes several notches higher and helps you model your sales territories into a logical but flexible structure that connects your sales teams to the accounts they sell to.
 Having introduced territory types, territory models, and territory model states, Salesforce now lets you create and preview multiple territory structures and strategies, ensuring you always implement the one that works best for you.
 Your sales managers can then use custom reports to assess your territories for desired effectiveness.